materialsvirtuallab/nano281/labs/lab1/README.md

 Answer the following questions:

 1. Perform the query and convert the data into a Pandas DataFrame.
+(10 points)
 2. How many ABO3 compounds in total are there in the Materials Project?
 How many unique ABO3 formulae are there?
 What is the average number of crystals (also known as polymorphs) per ABO3 formula?
+(6 points)
 3. What fraction of the compounds are non-theoretical?
+(2 points)
 4. The formation energies in the Materials Project are given in eV/atom.
 Create an additional column in your dataset that has the formation energies in J/mol.
+(4 points)
 5. Let us assume that materials with energy above hull of >0.03 eV/atom are `unstable` and are `potentially stable` otherwise.
 Furthermore, band gaps (E_g) of E_g = 0, 0 < E_g ≤ 1, E_g > 1 are indicative of `metallic`,
    `small band gap`, `large band gap` for the materials.
-Create a table of the number of ABO3 crystals in each joint category, e.g., `(unstable, metallic)`, `(unstable, small band gap)`, etc.
+Create a table of the number of ABO3 crystals in each joint category, e.g., `(unstable, metallic)`, `(unstable, small band gap)`, etc. (10 points)
 6. Plot the distribution of (a) the formation energies per atom (in eV/atom) and (b) the band gaps of all the materials.
    Annotate the plots with the average and standard deviation of each quantity.
 Ensure that all axes are labelled appropriately with units, i.e., something that you can potentially put in a scientific paper.
+(6 points)

-## Q2 - Publicly available research data
+## Q2 - Publicly available research data (30 points)

 Researchers frequently share the datasets they have via various online platforms.
 [Figshare](https://figshare.com/) is one such online platform.
 We will use this example to illustrate some of the challenges in working with datasets.